To apply to the Graduate Program the following materials are required of applicants (electronic submission is preferred):

 - Three Recommendations

-- TOEFL/IELTS score (for international students whose primary instruction was not in English).
-Minimum TOEFL score of 100 required.
+- Minimum TOEFL/iBT score of 86 required for admission (for international students whose primary instruction was not in English)

-February 1 – Priority deadline for Fall admissions applications.
+January 1 – Priority deadline for Fall PhD admissions applications.
 However applications may be considered after this date on a rolling basis until the incoming class is full.

 May 1 – Rolling admissions up to this date for all international Masters applicants